Market Research Methods

 Under these two branches of primary and secondary market research, it is primary research that comes in a variety of forms, some of which include: surveys, focus groups, interviews, observation, experiments, and field trials.

-Surveys are very well known method of research.
+Surveys are a very well-known method of research.
 They are typically used in order to measure something objectively.
 They can also be used to measure something specific rather than exploratory.
 In addition, surveys are normally employed when a researcher has a large sample size and has the resources to conduct a survey.
 Surveys are not a good research tool if you are still exploring a topic or if your sample size is too small (less than 30 people, for example).
 Surveys are best used for customers and employees because it’s objective and quick to understand.
 In addition, surveys are great for understanding basic facts and how customers interact with a product.
 They are administered in a variety of ways including mail, web forms, face-to-face, email, phone, and via text message.

 Focus groups are highly valuable because you bring together a group of individuals into a room and are able to ask them questions face-to-face.
 It is more in-depth.
 To put it in perspective, it’s like zooming in on a specific problem, while surveys are zooming out to see the bigger picture.
 Focus groups are great for exploratory, qualitative research.
 For example, one could conduct a focus group to better understand how customers feel about a certain product or if a company would like to know about employee satisfaction.
 This gives a detailed description of how a number of individuals feel about the topic being researched.
 In addition, it is normally mandatory to offer some type of incentive, whether it’s money or coupons, etc. in order to achieve a high enough percentage of individuals willing to do the focus group.

 Individual interviews are very similar to focus groups because they are both qualitative research.
-These can be highly valuable because you get an in-depth view on what the subject matter at hand is.
-Typically, an interviewee will be more honest and up front when it is just one-on-one rather than in a focus group where there may be varying perspectives.
+These can be highly valuable because you get an in-depth view of what the subject matter at hand is.
+Typically, an interviewee will be more honest and upfront when it is just one-on-one rather than in a focus group where there may be varying perspectives.
 A one-on-one interview can help to establish honesty thus making it seem more like a conversation rather than formal research.
 This type of research is normally used for exploratory reasons.
 It’s for digging into an issue deeply, rather than objectively.

 Experiments and Field Trials